TractIQ offers the most comprehensive self-storage market data. The below data was last updated March 10th, 2026.

 The percent difference between average street rates and web rates can tell us a lot about self-storage demand and the state of the industry.
 As discounting (yellow line) increases, it suggests that operators are losing pricing power and have to discount rates to attract customers.
 As of late, discounting has been elevated compared to recent history.

-As self-storage data experts, we are committed to delivering the most up-to-date industry insights and educational resources.
-Tell us about yourself below to receive the most recent TractIQ REIT Report and to stay informed of the latest self-storage industry news and statistics.
+As self-storage data experts, we are committed to delivering the most up-to-date market data, industry insights and educational resources.
+Tell us the MSA’s you’re interested in below and receive monthly market data directly in your inbox.